 In the first decades of Singapore, the urban town areas did not extend to very much beyond the now famed Orchard Road and its vicinity, which were inhabited mainly by government officials and more affluent Europeans and local residents.
 The poorer sections of the community, most of whom were Chinese and Indians, had to live at the fringes of the forested areas where no Europeans would dare to set foot there.

-A large number of enterprising Chinese settled at the fringes of these jungles in their humble abodes and began to cultivate the land to grow edible produces in large quantities which were in great demand by those living in the town areas.
-Soon, they began also to open up jungle lands and turned them into gambier, pepper, nutmeg and sugarcane plantations, all of which were of significant commercial importance to the local economy.
+A large number of enterprising Chinese settled at the fringes of these forests in their humble abodes and began to cultivate the land to grow edible produces in large quantities which were in great demand by those living in the town areas.
+Soon, they began also to open up forest lands and turned them into gambier, pepper, nutmeg and sugarcane plantations, all of which were of significant commercial importance to the local economy.
 As the plantation owners grew in prosperity, they recruited more workers mainly from the poverty-stricken areas of South China and paid them a pittance for their toils.
-Consequently, more jungle lands were opened up for commercial exploitations to cater to the above and other produces for both local consumption and for trade.
+Consequently, more forest lands were opened up for commercial exploitations to cater to the above and other produces for both local consumption and for trade.

-As more and more jungle lands were encroached upon by plantation owners and for road constructions by Government, the conflict between humans and tigers, which hitherto would co-exist peacefully, grew as the latter began to view humans as intruders.
+As more and more forest lands were encroached upon by plantation owners and for road constructions by Government, the conflict between humans and tigers, which hitherto would co-exist peacefully, grew as the latter began to view humans as intruders.
 This has serious consequences for both human lives and for the economy too.
 By the mid-1850s, it was reported that one worker was killed daily by tiger attack.
 Many such attacks went unreported as the plantation owners feared that this would adversely affect the values of their plantations.
 The tiger menace continued to increase unabated and the plantation owners were compelled to seek government intervention to safeguard their properties, which reached 600 by mid-1850s, and their prices plummeted significantly.

 The government was compelled to offer cash rewards of $20 (workers were paid about $3 a month) for every tiger killed, which was later increased to $50 and finally capped at $100.
 This final reward was so attractive that one white hunter became a full-time tiger hunter.
-While tigers were found in various jungles throughout the island, the biggest concentration of them were in Bukit Timah, Choa Chu Kang, Yeo Chu Kang and Thomson areas.
+While tigers were found in various forests throughout the island, the biggest concentration of them were in Bukit Timah, Choa Chu Kang, Yeo Chu Kang and Thomson areas.
 With so many tigers killed by mid 1850s, its population began to dwindle and ceased to be a great threat for both workers and plantation owners concerned.
 The Government too breathed a sigh of relief.

 Be that as it may, isolated instances of humans killed by tigers still occurred towards the close of 19th century.
 It was reported in both the English and Chinese newspapers when a man was killed in Thomson area in 1890 and followed by two more tiger killings in Bukit Timah.